January 1, 2023

 Jesus wants you to believe in that answer and to do as it commands.

 Good morning boys and girls.
 Do any of you know what the word “inflation” means?
-Ask any person your grandmother or grandfather’s age about inflation and he or she might tell you that the popcorn you buy at the movies for $6.00 once cost only twenty or thirty cents.
-Or a candy bar that sells for two dollars today, used to sell for only a nickel.
-Well, you get the idea, right: inflation means the cost of things is going up.
+Ask any person your grandmother or grandfather’s age about inflation, and he or she might tell you that the popcorn you buy at the movies for $5.50 once cost only twenty or thirty cents.
+Or a candy bar that sells for a dollar today used to sell for only a nickel.
+Well, you get the idea.
+Inflation means the cost of things is going up.

-The people in government and elsewhere who have to deal with such things tell us that too much inflation can be bad for the country.
+The people in government and elsewhere who must deal with these things tell us that too much inflation can be bad for our country.
 And they try to keep it from getting out of control — they try to keep prices from getting too high.

 We read in our Bibles that Jesus is also concerned about inflation.
 And we find that He wants inflation to go higher rather than lower.
 That’s because Jesus is talking about spiritual inflation.